Public image of John McCain: Evocation during the 2020 election

 In addition to Cindy McCain's support for Biden, a number of ex-staffers of McCain's publicly threw their support behind Biden.
 Steve Schmidt, senior campaign strategist and advisor to McCain's 2008 presidential campaign, was part of the leadership behind the anti-Trump group The Lincoln Project and endorsed Biden.
 In late August 2020, a group of 100 former McCain staffers released a group endorsement of Biden's campaign.
 This group included individuals such as Mark Salter.
 Additionally, the Biden campaign itself was not alone in invoking McCain in Arizona campaign ads supporting Biden's candidacy.
 In late August 2020, the group Republican Voters Against Trump began airing an ad in Arizona which contrasted McCain's acceptance speech at the 2008 Republican National Convention with inflammatory statements made by Trump.

 In addition to having been friends with Biden, McCain had had a negative relationship with Trump.
 Even after McCain's death, Trump had continued to issue slights towards him.

 Cindy McCain's endorsement of Biden, as well as the publicly bad relationship between Donald Trump and John McCain, were speculated to be contributing factors to Biden's narrow victory in the 2020 United States presidential election in Arizona, which saw Biden become the first Democratic presidential nominee since 1996, and only the second since 1948, to capture McCain's home state.

 McCain was also invoked by Democrats in other races.
 Amy McGrath, a Democratic candidate in the 2020 United States Senate election in Kentucky ran in an attack ad against the senate seat's Republican incumbent, Mitch McConnell, which was centered around footage of McCain's vote against the American Health Care Act of 2017.
 In a tweet, McCain's widow, Cindy McCain, expressed her disapproval of this use of McCain's image, writing that she was "disappointed" that McGrath would use McCain's image to attack McConnell, who she described as having been a "good friend" of McCain's.
 Cindy McCain also wrote that, "John’s memory should be used promote common ground and civility not to stoke division".
-McGrath claimed that she had earlier reached out to an unnamed member of the McCain family about the ad and “received encouragement".
+McGrath claimed that she had reached out to an unnamed member of the McCain family about the ad before running it and had “received encouragement" from them.